Areas of Practice

 Though accidents do happen, they usually happen for a reason.
 If that reason is completely or even partially someone else's fault, then you might be entitled to monetary compensation.
 For personalized representation, choose the Law Office of David M. Piccolo, P.A., he has more than 20 years of experience in helping people like you receive timely closure to an often painful chapter in your life.
 Personal injuries extend beyond the physical experience of discomfort, pain, loss of limb or loss of life.
 Damages also might include:

 For injuries that result from an auto accident, the person responsible for the accident often is not personally liable to pay for those injuries or damages.
 Florida regulations restrict the plaintiff's ability to file a personal injury claim against the other party's insurance company, regardless of who is to blame for an accident.
 As a no-fault insurance state, Florida requires injured parties to pursue a claim with their own insurance company.
 In most instances, no matter who caused the accident, the insurance company takes care of the medical expenses and lost income of the injured party covered under its policy.
 A personal injury claim can be made against the at-fault driver if the accident resulted in permanent injury, significant and permanent scarring, or disfigurement.
-A West Palm Beach car accident lawyer can help you better understand the nuances of the no-fault law.
+A car or truck accident lawyer based in West Palm Beach can help you better understand the nuances of Florida's no-fault laws.

 In most scenarios, the statute of limitations - the time frame specified by law that permits the filing of a lawsuit for a particular claim-is four years after the date of the injury.
 Don't let that time expire.
 Don't delay in getting the compensation and damages you are owed now.
 A free consultation with West Palm Beach personal injury attorney David M. Piccolo, can help you figure out your case's specific timeline.
 Your case could prove to be much shorter if the other party is a government agency or longer if your circumstances meet one of Florida's exceptions.

 Florida laws create various levels of complexity.
 To help you navigate through these complexities with as few complications as possible, choose an experienced law firm such as the Law Office of David M. Piccolo, P.A., we will work with you to resolve your case.
-Our West Palm Beach presonal injury lawyers handle case throughout South Florida, including Jupiter, Lake Worth, Boca Raton, Delray Beach, Boynton Beach and Wellington.
+We handle cases throughout South Florida, including Jupiter, Lake Worth, Boca Raton, Delray Beach, Boynton Beach and Wellington.